Methodism in Buxton & the First Chapel - 1780s to 1810s

 A Thanksgiving Service was held on 11 March 1989.

 This had been Phase 1 of our Vision 2000.
-Now it was time for phases 2 &3.
+Now it was time for phases 2 and 3.
 Everyone was delighted by the renovated church, but all the schoolrooms were dilapidated!
 This time a local architect, Paul Dinsdale, was appointed with a brief to create a suite of community rooms of high quality.
 That scheme was carried out and completed in 1994.

-Phase 1 cost £300,000, and phases 2 & 3 each cost about £200,000 making a total of about £700,000 – a tremendous fundraising achievement!
+Phase 1 cost £300,000, and phases 2 and 3 each cost about £200,000 making a total of about £700,000 – a tremendous fundraising achievement!

 The premises are old and are exposed to the tough Buxton weather at about 1000 feet in altitude.
 We continue to maintain these fine buildings which are used by many outside organisations.
-We have plans for improved disabled access and for the installation of solar panels.